 What few of us managed to escape could only watch the fires, hear their taunts, witness their butchering of our dead, and cry futile tears of anger as we swallowed our screams and sobs to preserve our own lives.

 Save one.
-She was off in the woods, alone, before a small fire, invoking things we’d accused her of consorting with, mating with, and making sacrifices of our livestock, and the unwanted born out of covenant, conceived in the darkness of disloyal, unholy lust that spread like a plague among us, to give the Other soldiers for his demonic army.
+She was off in the woods, alone, before a small fire, invoking the very things we’d accused her of consorting with, mating with.
+They’d make sacrifices of our livestock, and the unwanted ones born out of covenant, conceived in the darkness of disloyal, unholy lust.
+The hellish curse spread like a plague among us, to give the Other soldiers for his demonic army.